Tory Lanez: 2009–2015: Career beginnings

-2015–2023: Album releases and growing popularity
+2015–2020: Album releases and growing popularity

-On July 15, 2015, Tory Lanez released the first single off his debut album, titled "Say It".
+On July 15, 2015, Lanez released the first single off his debut album, titled "Say It", and peaked at number 23 on the Billboard Hot 100.
 It was also revealed that he signed to Benny Blanco's Mad Love Records and Interscope Records.
-On September 18, 2015, Lanez released the single, "BLOW".
+On September 18, 2015, Lanez released the single, "BLOW", which isn't part of the debut album.
 December 25, 2015, Lanez released the two mixtapes, Chixtape III and The New Toronto.
 On January 18, 2016, "LA Confidential" was released as the second single for the album.
-On January 28, 2016, Tory Lanez made a guest appearance on Jimmy Kimmel Live! performing "Say It".
-He performed the song with the popular 90s R&B group Brownstone (group) of whom he sampled their hit "If You Love Me (Brownstone song)" on 'Say It'.
+On January 28, 2016, Lanez made a guest appearance on Jimmy Kimmel Live! performing "Say It".
+He performed the song with the popular 90s R&B group Brownstone, whose hit "If You Love Me" was sampled on 'Say It'.
 A month later, Lanez released a remix of MadeinTYO's "Uber Everywhere".
 On March 4, 2016, Lanez released the song, "Tim Duncan" as a part of his Fargo Fridays series.
 He released the song, "Real Addresses" the next week.

-On April 1, 2016, ASAP Ferg and Tory Lanez announced "The Level Up Tour".
-On April 5, 2016, it was revealed that Tory Lanez would perform at Summer Jam and Pemberton Music Festival in the summer of 2016.
-On April 8, 2016, Tory Lanez and ASAP Ferg collaborated on the song, "Line Up the Flex" to promote their "Level Up" tour.
-On April 18, Tory Lanez refused to be on the 2016 XXL Freshmen cover because he felt he was in a higher league musically than the other artists being considered.
+On April 1, 2016, ASAP Ferg and Lanez announced "The Level Up Tour".
+On April 5, 2016, it was revealed that Lanez would perform at Summer Jam and Pemberton Music Festival in the summer of 2016.
+On April 8, 2016, Lanez and ASAP Ferg collaborated on the song, "Line Up the Flex" to promote their "Level Up" tour.
+On April 18, Lanez refused to be on the 2016 XXL Freshmen cover because he felt he was in a higher league musically than the other artists being considered.
 On May 6, 2016, Lanez released two songs, "For Real" and "Unforgetful" as a part of the Fargo Friday series.
 On July 29, 2016, Lanez released the official second single "Luv" on iTunes.
+Luv was Lanez's most popular single to date, as it preformed better than Say It, peaking at number 19 on the Billboard Hot 100.
 He also revealed that his album title would be I Told You.

 I Told You was released on August 19, 2016.
 On July 5, Lanez released two remixes for Drake's "Controlla" and DJ Khaled's "I Got the Keys".
 On July 20, Lanez announced the I Told You tour to promote the album.

 On March 2, 2018, Lanez released his second studio album Memories Don't Die.
-Within the same year, he has also released an album titled Love Me Now? on October 26, 2018, He also released an album titled Chixtape 5 on November 15, 2019, and another album titled The New Toronto 3 on April 10, 2020, the latter marking his final release with Interscope Records.
+Within the same year, he also released an album titled Love Me Now? on October 26, 2018, an album titled Chixtape 5 on November 15, 2019.

+In 2019, Tory Lanez began complaining about his major label, Interscope Records, publicly threatening the company to "expose what's really going on in that f*****g building!".
+By February 2020, he announced his departure from Interscope, not publicly stating the reason behind it.
+He released a hip-hop mixtape titled The New Toronto 3 on April 10, 2020, marking his final release with Interscope Records.